art-media-platform/amp-sdk-go/README.md

 ## What about web?

 Web is alive and well in this stack.
-Software such as [Webview](https://developer.vuplex.com/webview/overview) is embedded in the 3D client, which is essentially the Chromium browser, allowing your app to have an embedded web browser out of the box.  _Further, an in-app integrated web browser makes sense when you think about spatial linking, where URLs or assets are anchored to map locations or 3D spatial locations._
+Software such as [Webview](https://developer.vuplex.com/webview/overview) is embedded in the 3D client, which is essentially the Chromium browser, allowing your app to have an embedded web browser out of the box.  _An in-app integrated web browser is optimal when you think about spatial linking, where URLs or assets are anchored to map or 3D / spatial locations._

 ## Integration Workflow

 This repo is lightweight and dependency-free so that it can be added to your project without consequence.
+At a high level:

 1. Add [amp-sdk-go](https://github.com/art-media-platform/amp-sdk-go) to your Go project and expose your functionally by implementing [`amp.App`](https://github.com/art-media-platform/amp-sdk-go/blob/main/amp/api.app.go) however you like.
-2. Clone [amp-host-go](https://github.com/art-media-platform/amp-host-go) (currently private) and consume your `amp.App`, similar to adding a library to a C++ project and importing it statically or dynamically.
+2. Clone / Fork [amp-host-go](https://github.com/art-media-platform/amp-host-go) (currently private) and consume your `amp.App`, similar to adding a library to a C++ project and importing it statically or dynamically.
 3. `make build libarthost` (with your packages embedded within it)
     - Or, `make build arthost` which builds the host as "headless" server or peer node
 4. In your rapidly (or meticulously) designed native Unity or Unreal app, link `libarthost`